Professional practice

 • VAT

 Ed is a very experienced trial advocate.
 He is ranked in Chambers & Partners and Legal 500 in commercial dispute resolution, international arbitration, employment law, administrative law and human rights, media, entertainment and sports law and VAT law.
 A large number of Ed’s cases have been reported in the law reports.
 He frequently speaks at seminars and publishes articles in matters relating to his practice areas.
-He has particular experience in urgent and injunctive matters, including freezing injunctions, injunctions to preserve confidential information and injunctions against employees.
+He has particular experience in urgent and injunctive matters, including freezing injunctions, injunctions to preserve confidential information and employment and shareholder injunctions.
 He also frequently advises in relation to complex issues of privilege.

-Ed has appeared as leading counsel in several substantial trials and appeals, including as leading counsel in the Supreme Court.
-He also frequently acts in complex arbitration proceedings internationally.
-Ed was previously on the Attorney-General’s A Panel and acted at all levels to the Supreme Court and in the European Court of Human Rights.
-He continues to act for the United Kingdom Government as leading counsel in a range of matters up to Supreme Court level.
+Ed has appeared as leading counsel in several substantial trials and appeals up to Supreme Court level.
+He also frequently acts in complex arbitration proceedings internationally and teaches on the Global Litigation and Arbitration Management programme at the University of Milan.
+Ed was previously on the Attorney-General’s A Panel and acted for HM Government at all levels up to the Supreme Court and European Court of Human Rights.
+He continues to act for the United Kingdom Government as leading counsel in complex matters.

 What others say